 Once the total costs and additional costs are calculated, the next step is to allocate them in order to deduce the cost of the targeted service.
-The allocation may differ according to the selected approach: either in LRAIC+, or in Pure LRIC.
-The model proposes to choose between these methods in the control panel.
+The allocation may differ according to the selected approach: either in LRAIC+, or in Pure LRIC..